wzrwzr23/your_stylist/README.md

 ### 5. Upload items

-- If this is the first time you use Your Stylist, please click upload items button to add items to your database.
+- If this is the first time you use Your Stylist, please click `Upload Procts` button to add items to your MongoDB database.